jflex-de/jflex/tex/lex-specs.md

     matched text and does not affect character classes.
 So `[a]` still only matches the character `a` and not `A`.
 Which letters are uppercase and which lowercase letters, is defined by the Unicode standard.
-In JLex compatibility mode (`–jlex` switch on the command line), `%caseless` and `%ignorecase` also affect character classes.
+In JLex compatibility mode (`--jlex` switch on the command line), `%caseless` and `%ignorecase` also affect character classes.